stevenmwise/MultiGridCodes/README.md

 # MultiGridCodes

+Various multigrid codes.

+The Cahn-Hilliard code is in the directory

+./FortranCode/CahnHilliardCC

-This code uses the FAS multigrid method to solve the nonlinear Cahn-Hilliard equation.
+It uses the FAS multigrid method on cell centered grids to solve the nonlinear Cahn-Hilliard equation.

-It requires the installation of gfortran, of some other fortran 200X compiler.
+It requires the installation of gfortran, or some other fortran 200X compiler.

 Use the makefile to build the code.